gultar/arianes-thread-blockchain/readme.md

 ```
  receipt: {
     fromAddress: 'tuor',   //Name of the sending account
-    toAddress: 'Token',   //Name of the Contract
+    toAddress: 'Tokens',   //Name of the Contract
     type: 'call',         //Type of transaction
     data: {
       method: 'issue',    //Method to be called from the contract